mitsuba-renderer/drjit/docs/loops.rst

   - Other access to unevaluated array contents, e.g. a ``print()`` statement.

   You are not allowed to do any of the above, both within the :cpp:struct:`Loop` condition and the body.
-Enoki will raise an exception when a kernel evaluation is triggered while recording a loop.
+Dr.Jit will raise an exception when a kernel evaluation is triggered while recording a loop.

 - **No side effects in condition**: the following loop is okay: